(DWI) and (DUI) FAQs

 Can an officer force me to take the breathalyzer or give my blood?

 No, in both scenarios, the officers must respect your request and the only exception to this rule is if you are unconscious.
 This also goes for the Field Sobriety Test and portable breathalyzer administered on the road.
-If you were forced to take any test, as your DWI attorney, I can argue to suppress the results and ultimately dismiss your DWI.
+If you were forced to take any test, as your DWI attorney, I can argue to suppress the results and ultimately take those out of consideration in a probable cause determination.

 Should I take the PBT or Field Sobriety Test?